If you’re feeling clueless about where your money goes each month, it’s difficult to create a savings plan that works in the short and long term.

 According to Berger, your budget should be divided into three categories: future, essentials and discretionary spending.
 Your take-home pay should be divided among these areas by specific percentages: 50 percent to essentials; 20 percent to future; and up to, but never more than, 30 percent in the discretionary spending section.

 “Essential expenses should include four main categories: housing, transportation, groceries and utilities,” says Berger.

-Debt is a small word for a menacing beast.
+Debt is a small word for such a menacing beast.
 Whether it’s debt from credit cards, a mortgage, or car and school loans keeping you up at night, your debt needs to be factored into your budget, explains Berger.
-Although it is intimidating, she advises strategizing ways to whittle down expensive debt such as switching high-interest credit cards to lower interest ones.

 “If you do have a ton of debt, you’re not doomed.
 But you should switch your budget up and put 30 percent of your take-home pay toward financial obligations and 20 percent toward discretionary spending,” advises Berger.

-Good intentions don’t usually manifest successful results, especially when it comes to money.
-If you really want to save for the future, outsource the process.
+Good intentions don’t always manifest successful results, especially when it comes to money.
+If you really want to save for the future, make the process easier.

 “The easiest way to start socking away cash for your future self is to automate those savings.
 That way, you won’t even have to feel the pinch in your paycheck; if you don’t see it, you won’t miss it,” writes Berger.

-Since there is strength in numbers, O’Shea recommends enlisting the willpower of a trusted accountability partner or the support of an online group who can keep you focused on your financial goals when something shiny (and expensive) threatens to derail your healthy financial trajectory.
+Since there is strength in numbers, O’Shea recommends enlisting the willpower of a trusted accountability partner or the support of an online group that can keep you focused on your financial goals when something shiny (and expensive) threatens to derail your healthy finances.